Business as Usual

 przemieszczenie

-Engine run-up
+engine run-up

 a test of aircraft engines on the ground before flight, usually at high power settings, to check performance and systems